 Recently, Arthur’s three daughters went to Chincoteague together.
 We were invited, but my husband declined because:

 3. It’s being left out at the beach.
-Strides are being made as wheelchair accessible ramps are available on some beaches.
-But they stop well away from the water.
-When I went with my husband at the Jersey shore, I set up my chair next to his so at least we were together.
+Strides are being made as wheelchair accessible ramps are available on some beaches, but they stop well away from the water.
+When I went with my husband at the Jersey shore, we went out on the ramp as far as possible, then I set up my chair next to his so at least we were together.

 4. Those wheelchairs that go on the beach?
 The large puffy wheels make the wheelchair too high for my husband to transfer into.
-They are for people who can either transfer themselves or are light enough to be lifted up, perhaps an elderly parent.
+They also have arms so he couldn’t slide on it if he wanted to.
+Those wheelchairs are for people who can either transfer themselves or are light enough to be lifted up, perhaps an elderly parent.

 It means asking questions and finding there are more questions to ask: